zfarrand/phylo-class-social/best-books.md

 # List of best books read in 2021 by Botany 563 Spring 2022 class

+- Kaustubh Amritkar: The Kite Runner
+- Arth Patel: I didn't read any books but Cars is the best movie of all time
+- Origin by Dan Brown
+- Maggie: Braiding Sweetgrass by Robin Wall Kimmerer
 - Patricia Chan: State of Wonder by Ann Patchett
-- Iurii Gurkov: Somebody to love (Gay cheap and cheesy romance novell) -Joye Zhou: Birds of the World
+- Iurii Gurkov: Somebody to love (Gay cheap and cheesy romance novell)
+- Nicole Mitidieri: Tree Thinking by David Baum (mystery, true crime)
+- Joye Zhou: Birds of the World
+- Conor: Atonement by Ian McEwan

 # List of best books read in 2020 by Botany 563 Spring 2021 class